 If you’ve never tried chicken shawarma before, please make this recipe right away so you can understand why it’s adored by so many people around the world!

-And hey, here’s why you’ll love this recipe all the more…
+And hey, here’s why you’ll love this chicken shawarma rice recipe all the more…

-• I wanted to make this chicken shawarma with garlic sauce rice bowl recipe super quick and easy to make for you guys.
+- I wanted to make this chicken shawarma with garlic sauce rice bowl recipe super quick and easy to make for you guys.
 And for that exact reason, I’ve worked towards making this recipe a one-pot one!
 Yep, this entire recipe is cooked in just a single Dutch oven!
 The chicken and rice?
 All in one pot.
 How awesome is that?
+It makes for such an easy and delicious weeknight meal!

-• You can also serve this dish in so many different ways.
-The chicken, the rice and the garlic sauce are all absolutely delicious on their own, and YOU get to decide what combinations you want to make with them!
+- You can also serve this delicious chicken and rice dish in so many different ways.
+The shawarma chicken, turmeric rice and garlic sauce are all absolutely delicious on their own, and YOU get to decide what combinations you want to make with them!
 You can check out the Serving Suggestions below to get some wonderful ideas too.

-• This chicken shawarma rice bowl recipe with white garlic sauce is a really simple main dish to cook and put together.
+- This chicken shawarma rice bowl recipe with white garlic sauce is a really simple main dish to cook and put together.
 You just need to keep a bit of a check on it while it cooks, but it’s still incredibly unlikely to make a mistake!
-I’ve also tried my best to explain each step in detail for all you beginners out there, and I really hope it helps. 😊
+I’ve also tried my best to explain each step in detail for all you beginners out there.
+I really hope my detailed instructions help. 😊

-• This dish is so wholesome.
+- This shawarma chicken and rice dish is so wholesome.
 It’s one of the most comforting meals ever, filled with just so much goodness… How can anyone not love succulent chicken, buttery yellow rice, garlicky sauce and fresh crunchy vegetables?
 THIS is comfort food right here.
 This dish also fills you up really well and for a super long time, giving you the best-ever boost!
+You and your whole family will love it.

-• Is your diet preference vegetarian, dairy-free, gluten-free, nut-free or vegan?
-You can still make this delicious butter chicken!
-Check out our Variations Section below to see how you can make this recipe according to your diet preference!
+- Click on these links if your diet preference is vegetarian, dairy-free, gluten-free, nut-free or vegan.
+You can make this delicious recipe according to your diet preference!

 One-pot meals are the absolute best, aren’t they?
 Would you like to explore more such recipes?
 Check out our collection of absolutely lip-smacking One-Pot Recipes, Rice and Party/Special Day recipes.

-WHAT IS CHICKEN SHAWARMA WITH GARLIC SAUCE RICE BOWL?
+WHAT IS CHICKEN SHAWARMA RICE RECIPE WITH GARLIC SAUCE?

 After loads of tries, Zee (my husband) and I finally came up with the best shawarma rice recipe ever, which tastes amazing with our shawarma chicken and on its own too.
 We fell in love with it in an instant and just had to share it with you guys.